holbs/holbs/README.md

-- 👋 Hi, I’m @holbs, and I do PowerShell
+- 👋 I’m @holbs, and I do PowerShell

 <!---
 holbs/holbs is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.